 - 3. Before setting this command, you need to set the router-id command.
 Even if OSPF has not been configured in config-router mode, the interface for which this command is set will run OSPF.
 In this case, the router ID is automatically selected.
 Therefore, if you manually set the router ID later, the router ID being used is changed. - 4.
-If you specify no router ospf < Domain-No > to delete the setting, the information set by the ip ospf area command is also deleted if the < Domain-No > value is the same for both commands.
+When this command is set for the global network, if you use the no router ospf command with <Domain-No> specified to delete the domain that has the specified domain number, this command is also deleted.
+Also, when this command is set for the VRF, if you use the no router ospf command with <Domain-No> and <vrf id> specified to delete the domain whose VRF and domain number match the specification, this command is also deleted.

-network (router ospf) ip address
+network (router ospf)

-ip ospf authentication [OS-L3A]
+ip ospf authentication [OS-L3SA]